ignatandrei/RSCG_Examples/v2/Generator/frontReadmeNew.txt

 {{~ end ~}}

-## Do not want to test
+## Do not want to test {{nrOld}}

-Those examples are made with old ISourceGenerator.
+Those examples are made with old ISourceGenerator or have other problems
-Until they implement IIncrementalGenerator , I do not want to test it ( performance reasons )

 {{~ for descNoExample in rscgNoExamplesOld ~}}